codeforpdx/PASS/README.md

 5. Launch PASS with `npm run dev`.
 Click the `Login` button on the home page.
 If everything has been set up right, you should be redirected to your local Pod server to finish login.

 Note: The `npm run podserver` command will launch a server that stores documents on your local file system.
 If you don't want to store documents, and want all server data to be deleted on shutdown, you can run `npm run podserver:temp`

+- ### Setting up PASS with Development Solid Server

+To simplify the development process, the library `concurrently` is included as part of our development environment.
+Thus, you could run `npm run start` to start both the development server for PASS and the local Solid server without the need to run two separate terminal windows.

 ## 2. Project Overview